 Sites of action of some antithyroid drugs.
 I−, iodide ion; I°, elemental iodine.
 Not shown: radioactive iodine (131I), which destroys the gland through radiation.
 (Reproduced, with permission, from Katzung BG, editor: Basic & Clinical Pharmacology, 12th ed.
 McGraw-Hill, 2012: Fig. 38–1.)

 Thyroid function is controlled by the pituitary through the release of thyrotropin (thyroid-stimulating hormone [TSH]) (see Figure 37–1) and by the availability of iodide.
 Thyrotropin stimulates the uptake of iodide as well as synthesis and release of thyroid hormone.
 It also has a growth-promoting effect that causes thyroid cell hyperplasia and an enlarged gland (goiter).
 High levels of thyroid hormones inhibit the release of TSH, providing an effective negative feedback control mechanism.
-In Graves' disease, an autoimmune disorder, B lymphocytes produce ...
+In Graves' disease, an autoimmune disorder, B lymphocytes produce an antibody that ...